center-for-threat-informed-defense/m3tid/docs/spreadsheet.rst

 * DM: Definitions of DM Components and Levels, and DM maturity scoring.
 * T&E: Definitions of T&E Components and Levels, and T&E maturity scoring.
 * Results: Tab that calculates the organization's Dimension-level and Overall TID scores.
+* Example Historical Change: Example tab provided to show how to track change over time.
+This tab does not automatically pull data from any other tab.

 The tool is available using the Download button below: